bastion-rs/book/src/ch01-00-getting-started.md

 In this first chapter, we will talk about:
 - Installing Bastion on your project
-- Classic and timeless: hello, world!
+- The Classic and timeless: hello, world!

 ## Installation